WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 In that case, two values are found on the Wasm value stack:
 The topmost value is a new continuation, representing the remaining execution of `$generator` after the `suspend` instruction therein.
-The other value is the `i32` value passed from the generator to the consumer:
-The tag `$yield` was defined with `(param i32)`, meaning that such a value is passed from the `suspend` site to the handler.
-In our example, `$consumer` prints the generated value and saves the new continuation in `$c` for the next iteration.
+The other value is the `i32` value passed from the generator to the consumer, as required by the tag's definition.
+In our example, `$consumer` simply prints the generated value and saves the new continuation in `$c` for the next iteration.

-Secondly, parent-child relationships dictate where execution continues after the toplevel function running inside a continuation, such as `$generator`, returns.
+Secondly, the parent-child relationships dictate where execution continues after the toplevel function running inside a continuation, such as `$generator`, returns.
-Control simply transfers to the next instruction after the `resume` instruction in the immediate parent, making the return values of the function inside the continuation the return values of the matching `resume` instruction.
+Control simply transfers to the next instruction after the `resume` instruction in the parent, making the return values of the function inside the continuation the return values of the matching `resume` instruction.

 In our example, the toplevel function running inside the continuation (i.e., `$generator`) simply returns once the loop counter `$i` reaches 0.
 Thus, this